lynnfaraday/aresmush.com/tutorials/code/yaml.md

 [YAML](http://www.yaml.org/start.html) is the data format used for Ares' configuration files.
 It is similar to other formats like JSON and XML, but is designed to be more human-readable.

+{% tip %}
-{% include tip.html content="Indentation is super-important in YAML files.
-Always make sure things are lined up with each other." %}
+Indentation is super-important in YAML files.
+Always make sure things are lined up with each other.
+{% endtip %}

 <div id="inline_toc" markdown="1">
 **Table of Contents**